-I wrote this ritual two years ago in a narrative style and was my first one in the moon series.
+I wrote this ritual three years ago in a narrative style and was my first one in the moon series.
 Thus, holds a special place in my heart!
 I hope you resonate deeply with the sacred space you create for the dualities within you to thrive.

 Original Blog Post